-

 What about “green gas”, offsetting, and other environmental claims?

 Some energy companies say they are generating gas from sewage or grass, or offsetting emissions by planting trees.
 Some of these projects may be positive, others are controversial or unlikely to have much impact.
 See Ethical Consumer for more information on this.
 None of them can be accurately measured or verified in terms of their carbon savings, so we don’t count these kinds of measures in our carbon calculator.
-Overall, we’d recommend choosing a supplier based on their support for renewable electricity, rather those who put foreward these harder-to-prove claims.
+Overall, we’d recommend choosing a supplier based on their support for renewable electricity, rather those who put forward these harder-to-prove claims.

 Why aren’t green tariffs counted as zero carbon?